 The 12-lead ECG is a common and routine test in modern clinical practice.
 ECG traces therefore often crop up in the medical reports we translate.
 A good grasp of the basics behind the heart’s electrical activity is essential.

-This webinar is aimed both at beginner and more established medical and pharmaceutical translators and authors’ editors.
+This video is aimed both at beginner and more established medical and pharmaceutical translators and authors’ editors.
 It will give them a comprehensive picture of what lies behind a typical ECG trace in clinical

 and pathological terms.